japila-books/apache-spark-internals/docs/scheduler/TaskContext.md

 partitionId(): Int
 ----

-ID of the link:spark-rdd-Partition.adoc[Partition] computed by the task
+ID of the spark-rdd-Partition.md[Partition] computed by the task

 Used when...FIXME